fadi-george/Matlab-Karnaugh-Map-Generator-and-Solver/README.md

-# Karnaugh Map Generator and Solver
+# Karnaugh Map Generator and Solver (WIP)
+Project is a work in progress.
 Simple scripts to generate a Karnaugh map from a truth table and generate the Boolean expression for it.

 ### Generator